ditte816j/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates true mastery."
 Strive to write code that is easy to understand and modify, not just for yourself, but for others who may encounter it in the future.
 Remember, coding is not just about creating a solution; it's also about making sure that solution can be understood and evolved over time.

+# 2023-12-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are most critical and should be completed first.
+By prioritizing your tasks in this way, you can ensure that you focus on the most important aspects of the project.
+2. Plan ahead: By planning ahead for your projects, You can avoid being caught off guard by unexpected challenges or delays.
+Create a detailed plan for each project that includes deadlines, milestones, resources, etc. Then, stay up-to-date with the plan and adjust as needed.
+3. Stay organized: Keeping your code, project files, notes, research, documentation, all in order and easily accessible is crucial for efficiency.
+Use version control systems like Git to track your changes and collaborate with others.
+Organize your files and code using well-structured directories and naming conventions.
+Finally, use task management tools like Trello or Asana to keep track of your to-dos and deadlines.